Equal Pay In NZ

 Manatū Taonga, the Ministry for Culture and Heritage

 During the 19th Century, European settlers brought with them the apprenticeship scheme, whereby young workers, mainly male, worked in trades such as building, printing or saddle-making.
 Under the Master and Apprentice Act 1865, an employer was expected to provide ‘sufficient and suitable’ food, clothing and bedding, and to ensure that the apprentice attended church.
 However, there were concerns that children as young as 12 years were being exploited as unskilled labour and not being paid whilst they learnt their trade; then being fired to avoid paying them the wage of a skilled worker.
-(See Te Ara article on Apprenticeships and trade training.)
+(See article by Jeremy Baker (1 May 2022), " Apprenticeships and trade training", Te Ara – the Encyclopedia of New Zealand)

 Master and Apprentice Act 1865 not workable